denisnmurphy/log_analysis_project/readme.md

 vagrant ssh
 cd /vagrant
-psql -d news -f newsdata.sql (run the sql statements to create the tables in the database) psql -d news (connect to the news database)
+psql -d news -f newsdata.sql (run the sql statements to create the tables in the database) psql -d news (whenever you need to connect to the news database)
+\q - exits the database and the psql prompt

+Run Log analysis tool using
+python3 log_analysis.py

 ```